Dynamic Element Masking & UI Stability

 Browser engines apply different anti-aliasing algorithms to vector geometries and text labels.
 To minimize variance:

-font-smoothing: antialiasedin test CSS - Disable subpixel rendering for label layers
+antialias: falseon the WebGL context in test configurations - Disable subpixel rendering for label layers where possible

 Floating-Point Precision and Coordinate Normalization

-Geospatial calculations often produce values with high decimal precision.
 Minor differences in coordinate parsing can shift feature placement by sub-pixel amounts.
 Normalize coordinates to a fixed precision before rendering, and configure map engines to use deterministic math libraries where possible.
-The OGC Web Map Service (WMS) Standard provides foundational guidelines for coordinate reference system handling and tile grid alignment, which should inform test viewport configuration.
+The OGC Web Map Service (WMS) Standard provides guidelines for coordinate reference system handling and tile grid alignment that should inform test viewport configuration.

 Conclusion